Wild Raptors in Ontario Falconry

 4. No haggard (over 1 year old) birds of prey may be captured.
-Trapped birds must be a passage (hatch year) birds or an eyass (nestling), with the exception of red-tailed hawks, which cannot be taken as an eyasses.
+Trapped birds must be a passage (hatch year) birds or an eyass (nestling), with the exception of Red-tailed Hawks, which cannot be taken as an eyass.

 5. Only residents of Ontario who are licensed falconers and who hold an Apprentice, General Falconry or Commercial Falconry licence are eligible to apply.
 Please note: Commercial use, breeding, sale, trade or bartering of birds of prey captured from the wild is prohibited.

 6. Successful applicants must submit a year-end report of capture activities to the MNRF.
 The report indicates which species of bird was captured, where and when it was captured or whether no bird was taken.
 You must report to the MNRF even if you do not trap a bird.
 This is a mandatory requirement of the authorization.
 This report can take the form of a quick email to your local office; be sure to reference your capture authorization number.

 7. Once you have trapped a bird, you must band it immediately.
 Bands are available from the OHC – see below.